microsoft/msopentech-tools-for-intellij/docs/Get Started MSOpenTechTools For Android.md

-﻿# Get started with MS Open Tech Tools for Android # This tutorial shows you how to add a cloud-based backend services to an Android app using Azure Mobile Services, Notification Hub and Office365 Services.
+# Get started with MS Open Tech Tools for Android #
+This tutorial shows you how to install MS Open Tech Tools for Android, add cloud-based back-end services to an Android app using Azure Mobile Services, Notification Hub, and Office365 Services.
+It also provides a Services Explorer tool window to manage Azure assets like Azure Virtual Machine or Azure Mobile Services.

 ### Prerequisites ##
-This tutorial is based on a Microsoft Services plugin that is working with both [IntelliJ IDEA](http://www.jetbrains.com/idea/) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
+The Microsoft Services plugin works with both [IntelliJ IDEA](http://www.jetbrains.com/idea/) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
-At minimum you’ll need to install the:
+To use the plugin, you must install the following :

 1. Android SDK - [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html) minimum version is Android 2.3 / API 9.